Georgia Department of Public Health

 Public health agency of Georgia, U.S.

 The Georgia Department of Public Health (DPH) is the state-level public health agency for the U.S. state of Georgia.
-Its purpose is to prevent diseases, promote health, and prepare for disasters.
-The department is organized into divisions, sections, programs, and offices.
+Its stated purpose is to prevent disease, promote health, and prepare for and respond to disasters from a health perspective.
+The department is organized into divisions, sections, programs, and offices, and locally funds and collaborates with Georgia's 159 county health departments, organized into 18 public health districts.
 DPH became an independent state agency in 2011.